Skip to main content

 In a comparison of over 400 US college cities and towns, Ann Arbor was ranked #1 for 2021.

-The Matthaei Botanical Gardens offers beautiful green scenery even during cold Michigan winters.
-While the conservatory building is closed due to COVID, walking trails that you can explore are still open to the public.
-Closer to campus, you can find the Nichols Arboretum with it’s beautiful peony garden that blooms in warmer months.
+The Matthaei Botanical Gardens, with a conservatory building and walking trails to explore, offers beautiful green scenery even during cold Michigan winters.
+Closer to campus, you can find the Nichols Arboretum with its beautiful peony garden that blooms in warmer months.

 If you like to eat, Ann Arbor has no shortage of restaurants.
-While you may not be able to dine out during the pandemic, take out is still an option.
 Dig into a burger from Blimpy Burger, get a reuben from Zingerman’s Deli, or try a new ice cream flavor from Blank Slate Creamery.
-If vegan and vegetarian food is more your speed, try the Lunch Room or Seva.
+If vegan and vegetarian food is more your speed, try Detroit Street Filling Station or Seva.

 With 120,000 permanent residents in Ann Arbor, there are things to do year round.